About Carrie Doubts

 I empower people who have lost a spouse or life partner due to divorce or death and are struggling to discover how to be a “me” after being a “we” for so long.
 As the founder of Life’s Next Chapter Coaching, my passion is helping men and women complete the grieving process, create new dreams for themselves after this monumental life change, and powerfully rebuild their lives.

 My journey to do this work began when my husband of thirteen years and I suddenly divorced.
 Like many of you, I found it difficult to “just move on” and “get over it”.
 I was in excruciating pain and I knew it wasn’t going to go away overnight.
 However, I also knew that I needed to learn from this experience so I could avoid repeating my mistakes in the future.
 I felt compelled to create something meaningful and beautiful out of this pain, so I immersed myself in self-development and personal growth.

-I founded Life’s Next Chapter Coaching as a company dedicated to empowering, guiding, and supporting women who are grieving the loss of a spouse or partner due to divorce or death.
+I founded Life’s Next Chapter Coaching as a company dedicated to empowering, guiding, and supporting men and women who are grieving the loss of a spouse or partner due to divorce or death.

 I believe in the value of service volunteer my time and skills in several capacities: Currently, I am facilitating Implementation Mastery Sessions for the World Business and Executive Coach Summit (WBECS) and I have been facilitating free divorce support groups on a monthly basis for over 3 years.
 In the past, I provided bereavement outreach to families for Hospice of Cincinnati, taught classes at the Osher Life Long Learning Institute at the University of Cincinnati, and served as a child advocate for the organization Guardian ad Litem.